-A two-phase flow model has been presented, with phase transfer modelled using a relaxation term based on statistical rate theory.
+We have presented a two-phase flow model with phase transfer modelled using a relaxation term based on statistical rate theory.
 This model was solved using a first-order Godunov splitting scheme, making it possible to solve the hyperbolic equation system and the phase transfer model separately.
-The homogeneous hyperbolic equation system was solved using a central MUSTA scheme.
-Results for two different approaches to solving the phase transfer numerically were presented, one based on the Backward Euler method and one on the time-asymptotic ASY1 scheme.
+We have shown results for two different approaches to solving the phase transfer numerically, one based on the Backward Euler method and one on the timeasymptotic ASY1 scheme.
 The ASY1 scheme has the advantage of being explicit if only the equilibrium state is known.
-However, with the particular model considered here, calculating the equilibrium state is done iteratively, which gives the ASY1 method similar performance to the Backward Euler method when it comes to accuracy and computational cost.
-In future work, one could apply the scheme to cases with an easier to compute equilibrium value, as well as investigate whether a second-order splitting scheme is beneficial when solving models similar to the one presented here.
+However, with the particular model we have considered, calculating the equilibrium state is done iteratively, which gives the ASY1 method similar performance to the Backward Euler method when it comes to accuracy and computational cost.
+In future work, it could be investigated whether a second-order splitting scheme is benificial when solving models similar to the one presented here.